h3r3/rpi-emu/README.md

 Runs QEMU inside a Debian VM in VirtualBox.

 ## Important notes
-* This roughly emulates a generic Raspberry PI (not a specific version).
+* This roughly emulates a generic Raspberry PI (not a specific version) running the latest Raspbian Jessie Lite.
 * The emulated Raspberry PI has only 256 KB of RAM (QEMU limitation).
 * The emulation is slow, slower than the original Raspberry PI even on a fast PC.
 * This setup only allows to ssh in the Raspberry PI console, there's no X11 nor VNC nor any type of graphical support.